chrisdolan/pcgen-drools/README.md

 Drools is a high-performance, generic *knowledge engine* with a concise syntax for defining rules.
 A knowledge engine is a collection of rules and facts that can infer downstream facts with minimal effort.
-This project takes advantage of Drools' statful mode, where one add and remove facts from the knowledge base, and see what changes.
+This project takes advantage of Drools' stateful mode, where one add and remove facts from the knowledge base, and see what changes.